New football stadium

 The land required for the development was purchased by LTFC in December 2016.
 LTFC has submitted a planning application for the project to the Luton Borough Council and the same is awaiting approval.

 Construction is expected to commence upon receiving approval from the council, with completion scheduled for 2020.

 The unique design of the Power Court Stadium was awarded the 2017 Architectural Review Future Projects Award in the sports and stadium category.

 Power Court master plan

-New public meeting places and multi-use spaces, as well as river frontage will also be developed.
-The public spaces will help in developing a pedestrian-oriented environment between the St Mary's Church and River Lea for the people of Luton to unwind.
+New public meeting places and multi-use spaces, as well as river frontage, will also be developed.
+The public spaces will help in developing a pedestrian-oriented environment between St Mary’s Church and River Lea for the people of Luton to unwind.